php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="introduction"></a>
 ## Introduction

-Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
+Middleware provide a convenient mechanism for filtering HTTP requests entering your application.
 For example, Laravel includes a middleware that verifies the user of your application is authenticated.
-If the user is not authenticated, the middleware will redirect the user to your application's login screen.
+If the user is not authenticated, the middleware will redirect the user to the login screen.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
-For example, a logging middleware might log all incoming requests to your application.
+A CORS middleware might be responsible for adding the proper headers to all responses leaving your application.
+A logging middleware might log all incoming requests to your application.

 There are several middleware included in the Laravel framework, including middleware for authentication and CSRF protection.
 All of these middleware are located in the `app/Http/Middleware` directory.

 <a name="defining-middleware"></a>
 ## Defining Middleware

 To create a new middleware, use the `make:middleware` Artisan command:

-    php artisan make:middleware EnsureTokenIsValid
+    php artisan make:middleware CheckAge

-This command will place a new `EnsureTokenIsValid` class within your `app/Http/Middleware` directory.
-In this middleware, we will only allow access to the route if the supplied `token` input matches a specified value.
+This command will place a new `CheckAge` class within your `app/Http/Middleware` directory.
+In this middleware, we will only allow access to the route if the supplied `age` is greater than 200.
 Otherwise, we will redirect the users back to the `home` URI:

     <?php